6 (+ 1) Ways Employees Are Putting Your Company’s Data at Risk

 The seventh risky behavior, according to Securis, would be improper disposal of those USB thumb drives, smartphones, SD cards and other small data devices.
 How many of these things are left in desk drawers, tossed in trash cans, left behind in hotel rooms, without regard for what sensitive data might be contained on them or who might pick them up.

 And remember, many of these very small devices cannot be shredded by a traditional hard drive shredder, as they will literally “fall through the cracks,” leaving data intact.
-They must be destroyed with a specialized micro-shredding process that results in a very small particle size, ensuring no data can be recovered.
+They must be destroyed with a specialized micro-shredding process that results in very small particle size, ensuring no data can be recovered.

 It only takes one breach to make a company famous (not in a good way).